jiechen2358/FaceAging-by-cycleGAN/gender_age_classification/README.md

    Depends on your datasets.

-   For the attached dataset:
+   For attached dataset:
    * gender classifier accuracy > 95%
    * age classifier accuracy > 90%

 ## Notes
-   * For Age Classification, actually, there is some overfitting.
-For this very first version, it if fine.
-Will keep working on the project and keep improving the model and tune the hyper-parameters.
+   * For Age classification, actually, there is some overfitting.
+For this very first version, it is fine.
+We will keep working on the project and keep improving the model and tune the hyper-parameters.
-   * For Gender, only trained on young male and female.
+   * For Gender classifier, only trained on young male and female.
    * This classifier is in its "early verion" state.
 The code structure will be improved.
-More functions and comments will be added.
+More functions, options and comments will be added.

 ## References